Timeline of the 2022 Russian invasion of Ukraine: 24 February

 A briefing by the Ukrainian presidential administration reported that Russian troops had invaded Ukraine from the north (up to 5 km south of the border), and Russian troops were active in Kharkiv Oblast, Chernihiv Oblast, and near Sumy.
 The press briefing also reported that Ukraine had repulsed an attack in Volyn Oblast.
 The Ukrainian Defence Ministry reported that they had stopped Russian troops in Chernihiv Oblast, a major battle near Kharkiv was in progress, and Mariupol and Shchastia had been fully retaken.

 In the Battle of Antonov Airport, Russian airborne troops seized Hostomel Airport in Hostomel, a suburb of Kyiv, arriving in helicopters early in the morning; a Ukrainian counteroffensive to recapture the airport launched later in the day.
 The Rapid Response Brigade of the Ukrainian National Guard stated that it had fought at the airfield, shooting down three of 34 Russian helicopters.

 Belarus allowed Russian troops to invade Ukraine from the north, at 11:00 (UTC+2).
 Ukrainian border guards reported a border breach in Vilcha (Kyiv Oblast), and border guards in Zhytomyr Oblast were bombarded by Russian rocket launchers.
-A helicopter without markings reportedly bombed Slavutych border guards from Belarus.
-A second wave of Russian missile bombings targeted the cities of Kyiv, Odessa, Kharkiv, and Lviv.
+A helicopter without markings reportedly bombed border posts in Slavutych from Belarus.
+A second wave of Russian missile bombings targeted the cities of Kyiv, Odesa, Kharkiv, and Lviv.
 Heavy ground fighting was reported in the Donetsk and Luhansk oblasts.

 Russian troops advancing from Crimea moved towards the city of Nova Kakhovka in Kherson Oblast.
 Later that day, Russian troops entered the city of Kherson and took control of the North Crimean Canal, which allowed them to resume water supply to the peninsula.

 Ukrainian border guards and Armed Forces reported two new clashes near Sumy ("in the direction of Konotop") and Starobilsk in Luhansk Oblast.
 Valerii Zaluzhnyi reported four ballistic missiles launched from Belarus in a southwestern direction.
 Several stations of the Kyiv Metro and Kharkiv Metro were used as bomb shelters for the local population.
 A local hospital in Vuhledar (Donetsk Oblast) was reportedly bombed, with four civilians dead and 10 wounded, including six physicians.

 Zelenskyy said that fighting between Russian and Ukrainian forces had erupted in the ghost cities of Chernobyl and Pripyat.
 The Chernobyl Nuclear Power Plant came under Russian control, as well as the surrounding areas.

 Vitali Klitschko, mayor of Kyiv, proclaimed a curfew from 22:00 to 07:00.